Skip links

 Johann Sebastian Bach: Mass in B minor, BWV 232

-As is usual for a orchestra as Concerto Copenhagen, this recording is made with copies of the instruments of Bach's time, with an orchestra size corresponding to his and with the lower chamber tone of the time.
-Perhaps more controversial is the use of solo voices, also in the choral movements.
-The background is a series of highly debated theories first put forward in November 1981 by the American conductor and musicologist Joshua Rifkin, who believes that the majority of Bach's vocal music is intended for solo voices.
+As is customary for an orchestra Concerto Copenhagen, this recording was made using replicas of instruments from Bach’s time, with an orchestra size corresponding to his and with the lower chamber pitch of that era.
+Perhaps more controversial is the use of solo voices, even in the choral movements.
+The background to this is a series of highly debated theories first put forward in November 1981 by the American conductor and musicologist Joshua Rifkin, who believes that the majority of Bach’s vocal music was intended for solo voices.

-Concerto Copenhagen's Artistic Director, Lars Ulrik Mortensen, calls the approach "an innovation that is slowly but surely changing our entire image of Bach's sound world, and which, in my opinion, is one of the most important practical performance realizations of our time!"
-He continues: "Compared to more traditional and larger ensembles, the ratio between the number of singers and musicians changes completely, which inevitably makes the music much easier and more transparent.
-The course of the vocal parts is 'individualized' - and precisely the contrast between the 'individual' and the 'group' is an extremely important architectural aspect of all Bach's vocal music; it becomes possible and necessary to clarify a great many details that would otherwise be lost."
+Concerto Copenhagen’s artistic director, Lars Ulrik Mortensen, calls this approach “a new way of thinking that is slowly but surely changing our entire perception of Bach’s musical world, and which, in my opinion, is one of the most important insights into performance practice of our time!”
+And he continues: “Compared to more traditional and larger ensembles, the ratio between the number of singers and musicians changes completely, which inevitably makes the music far lighter and more transparent.
+The vocal lines become ‘individualized’—and it is precisely the contrast between the ‘individual’ and the ‘group’ that is an extremely important architectural aspect of all of Bach’s vocal music; it becomes possible and necessary to clarify a wide range of details that would otherwise be lost.”

 Reviews: